 Garrett Drew Ellis

 Writing and finding himself in the field of memoir, life review, death and grief for as long as he can remember, Garrett Drew Ellis established himself as a professional writer in 2005 and as an End of Life Doula in 2019.
 That same year, Garrett founded Beyond Morning, offering end of life doula, memoir writing and Legacy services for the terminally ill and aged.
-He received training from INELDA (The International End of Life Doula Association) in 2019 and became one of their educators soon thereafter.
+He received training from INELDA (The International End of Life Doula Association) in 2019 after having been a hospice volunteer for a long time.

-Garrett is the owner, principal writer and EOL Doula at Beyond Morning LLC.
-He teaches as a trainer and facilitator with INELDA where he is also a Contributing Editor to its newsletter.
-As a ghostwriter, he has written over 30 memoirs on behalf of others, including stories of trauma, resilience, faith and other topics.
-He offers private duty nursing care as a Certified Nursing Assistant in the state of Pennsylvania.
+Garrett is the Owner, Principal Writer and End of Life Doula at Beyond Morning LLC but became an Educator and facilitator with INELDA after establishing his private practice.
+As a legacy writer, he has written over 30 life stories and memoirs on behalf of others, including stories of trauma, resilience, faith and other topics.
+He is also a Certified Nursing Assistant in the Commonwealth of Pennsylvania.

-Garrett is a Study Circle facilitator with the Institute of Birth, Breath and Death and the author of “Write Until You Feel Better” and the forthcoming “Before It’s too Late”.
+Garrett is a Study Circle facilitator with the Institute of Birth, Breath and Death, the author of “Write Until You Feel Better” and the forthcoming “Stone of Help” a member of The National Alliance for Childhood Grief and a volunteer with Experience Camps, a summer camp program for grieving children.
 Garrett lives and works in Central Pennsylvania with his wife and 4 children and enjoys reading epic novels and memoirs.

 “My mother died when I was young, before I truly got to know her.
 All my life, people shared stories about her, stories about who she was before her death.
 Because of that constant practice of storytelling and remembrance, I had ease in my moments of grief.
 Memories about her felt like a cool cloth on a feverish forehead.